D'Alembert's paradox: Viscous friction: Saint-Venant, Navier and Stokes

-First steps towards solving the paradox were made by Saint-Venant, who modelled viscous fluid friction.
+First steps towards solving the paradox were made by Adhémar Barré de Saint-Venant, who modelled viscous fluid friction.
 Saint-Venant states in 1847:

-"But one finds another result if, instead of an ideal fluid – object of the calculations of the geometers of the last century – one uses a real fluid, composed of a finite number of molecules and exerting in its state of motion unequal pressure forces or forces having components tangential to the surface elements through which they act; components to which we refer as the friction of the fluid, a name which has been given to them since Descartes and Newton until Venturi."

-Soon after, in 1851, Stokes calculated the drag on a sphere in Stokes flow, known as Stokes' law.
+Soon after, in 1851, George Gabriel Stokes calculated the drag on a sphere in Stokes flow, known as Stokes' law.
 Stokes flow is the low Reynolds-number limit of the Navier–Stokes equations describing the motion of a viscous liquid.

 However, when the flow problem is put into a non-dimensional form, the viscous Navier–Stokes equations converge for increasing Reynolds numbers towards the inviscid Euler equations, suggesting that the flow should converge towards the inviscid solutions of potential flow theory – having the zero drag of the d'Alembert paradox.
 Of this, there is no evidence found in experimental measurements of drag and flow visualisations.
-This again raised questions concerning the applicability of fluid mechanics in the second half of the 19th century.
+In the second half of the 19th century this again raised questions concerning the applicability of fluid mechanics.